w3c/w3c-website-redesign-documentation/_posts/2021-10-01-weeknotes-01-oct.md

 Project manager Julia is co-ordinating the work, with assistance from Marie as tech lead.
 With work across three different GitHub repos it's useful to have both a PM and a tech team member to co-ordinate and prioritise things!

-We're having daily standups with the team to help solve issues and prioritise tasks, and weekly status calls with the W3C team (which we've had throughout the project).

 ## Templating

 The team have finished the default template, are working on the business ecosystem pages, landing pages, and blog listing pages.